demisto/content-docs/docs/integrations/Trust-any-certificate.md

 ## Overview

-Disabling SSL verification by setting `verify=False` in `BaseClient` (or by enabling “Trust Any Certificate” in an integration) allows connecting to servers using less-secure SSL configurations.
-This bypasses standard HTTPS checks—skipping certificate validation, lowering OpenSSL’s security level, and permitting older ciphers and renegotiation modes.
+Enabling “Trust Any Certificate” in an integration disables certificate validation and uses less-hardened SSL standards.

 ## Usage

-In your integration’s when constructing `BaseClient`, set `verify=False` to disable SSL checks and allow legacy ciphers:
+When constructing the `BaseClient` in your integrations, set `verify=False` to disable SSL checks and allow legacy ciphers:

 ```python
 from CommonServerPython import BaseClient